Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

             === "Wrong notation"
                 `qm_residues="A/5-6B,6D-7` Will end in error.

+`exclude_backbone` (Default = 0)
+:   Exclude backbone atoms from residues to treat with QM.

+    * 0: Consider backbone atoms in residues selected to treat with QM
+    * 1: Do not consider backbone atoms in residues selected to treat with QM

 `qmcharge_com` (Default = 0)
 :   The charge of the quantum section for the complex.